inapptics/inapptics.github.io/_ios/apireference/session/tag.md

 ---
-title: Initializing Inapptics
+title: Session Tag
-position: 3.01
+position: 3.50
-description: Initialize **Inapptics SDK** with default functionality.
+description: Initialize Inapptics with default functionality using this method.
 from_version: 1.3.5
 parameters:
   - name: appToken